 My Little Brother Is a Lovable Tasmanian Devil

-I walked into the kitchen after school to find Chad standing at the kitchen counter taking a test with a stool over his head.
+I walked into the kitchen after school to find my brother standing at the kitchen counter taking a test with a stool over his head.
 The underside of the seat rested on his noggin and his arms stuck out through the sides, wrapping over the legs to write on his paper.

 Mom saw me come in and gave me her death glare.
 I knew what it meant: “Don’t say a word.
 He said the stool is helping him keep still.
 Walk straight to your room.
 I’ll call you when he’s finished.”